Kunal061/react-app-deploy_v1/README.md

-# React Vite Random App
+# React Vite Todo App

-Minimal Vite + React app that shows a random quote and background color.
-Useful for deployment practice.
+Small Vite + React task manager (Todo) for deployment practice.
+Tasks are stored in localStorage so they persist in your browser.

 Quick start